Radiotherapy Skin Care

 Skincare products specifically for radiotherapy treatment.

-As I mentioned earlier, many patients come in for treatment using incorrect products and we have to tell them to stop using them.
-It was this moment I had an epiphany to start my skin care, from the knowledge I had learnt.
+As I mentioned earlier, many patients come in for treatment using the wrong products and we have to tell them to stop using them.
+It was this moment I had an epiphany to start my skincare business, from the knowledge I had learnt.

 The skin can be highly affected by radiation.
 The reason for this is the skin has a high turnover rate, meaning the cells are constantly evolving.
 It is because of this sensitivity that radiation affects the epithelial cells at a very fast rate.
 However it is also because of this the skin can also recover well and may only take a few weeks to heal.